ansible/awx/docs/docsite/rst/userguide/inventory_plugins_templates.rst

 .. index::
     pair: templates;inventory plugins

-Upon upgrade to 4.x, existing configurations will be migrated to the new format that will produce a backwards compatible inventory output.
+Upon upgrades, existing configurations will be migrated to the new format that will produce a backwards compatible inventory output.
 Use the templates below to help aid in migrating your inventories to the new style inventory plugin output.

 .. contents::
     :local: